 - Earle Street

-- the existing closure point at Neville Terrace will be removed to allow more direct access to Haxby Road from that side of The Groves
+- removing the existing closure point at Neville Terrace to allow more direct access to Haxby Road from that side of The Groves

-- Brownlow Street and March Street will become one-way streets, except for cyclists
+- Brownlow Street and March Street as one-way streets, except for cyclists

-- Penley's Grove Street will be two-way, to allow traffic to exit onto Monkgate from this part of The Groves
+- Penley's Grove Street as two-way, to allow traffic to exit onto Monkgate from this part of The Groves

 Residents are also working with The Groves Association and The Groves Regeneration Project to develop new community initiatives which build on the quieter, low-traffic streets, such as a Groves History Trail.